XProtect behavioral flop

 That behavioral detection is no better than post-mortem signature-based detection.
 We don’t need to fingerprint every notarized or App Store-approved network utility that makes an outbound connection.
 We don’t need a cryptographic registry of every clipboard-aware application.
 We need anomalies, not inventories.

 Apple’s response is to block access.
-My usage data now becomes Apple’s data, protected at the kernel level, inaccessible to me!
+My own usage data now becomes Apple’s data, protected at the kernel level, inaccessible to me.

 Nobody cared whether the vault should contain this much in the first place.
 The best metrics are the ones you never upload.